ahegel/genre-ML-classification/genre_clustering_readme.md

 The experiment outlined here walks through the code in [`genre_clustering.py`](https://github.com/ahegel/machine-learning-genre/blob/master/genre_clustering.py).

 ## Get bookshelf data
 On Goodreads, each book has a list of "shelves" readers have placed the book on.
 We're going to cluster these shelves into genres by grouping shelves that have similar books on them.
 To start, we need data from Goodreads that shows each book, which shelves that book has been placed on, and how many times it was placed on that shelf, for as many books as possible.
 We can generate a file like this for historical Goodreads data using the Wayback Machine scraper in my [`web-scrapers` repository](https://github.com/ahegel/web-scrapers).
 In `genre_clustering.py`, the function `get_wayback_shelf_data()` reads this information from a json file with shelving data from a Goodreads shelf page ([example](https://www.goodreads.com/work/shelves/4640799)).
-One line from that file looks like this:
+One item from that file looks like this:

 ```json
 {